 On the left is a Sennelier 8.5 x 2.75 inch palette that I've reorganized for my daughter.
 She prefers markers and acrylics but occasionally likes to dabble in watercolors.
 Since she only wants to paint for a short period and isn't experienced with watercolors, she doesn't want to spend a lot of time mixing colors.
 With the insert removed, this palette holds a whopping 22 full pans which are all the pretty colors that she needs.

 But hey, if 22 colors aren't enough, this mega 8.5 x 4.5 inch palette on the right should work.
-(In the lead photo, it's the one with Schmincke written on the top because I'm testing these watercolors in the near future.)
+(In the lead photo, it's the one with Schmincke written on the top because I'm testing these watercolors for a review.)
 I only use this one for paint storage, but with the insert removed, it can hold a dizzying array of full and half pans.

 With both of these palettes, I had to put craft foam in the bottom to raise the pans.
 In the Sennelier palette, there's also a small strip of craft foam wedged in a bit of extra space along the long edge.
 However, these small changes make these palettes extremely easy to fill and use.